-The vehicles can operate on a track gauge of 1,435mm and feature a driving bogie with two asynchronous motors and a common bogie.
+The vehicles can operate on a track gauge of 1,435mm and feature a driving bogie, with two asynchronous motors, and a common bogie.
 The maximum speed of the vehicle is 160km/h for both three and two-car train types.
-The length of the two-car unit is 52.9m and that of the three-car unit is 79.4m.
-The width and height of the two-car and three-car units are 2.82m and 4.26m respectively.
+The length of the two-car unit is 52.9m, and 79.4m for the three-car unit.
+The width and height of the two-car and three-car units are 2.82m and 4.26m, respectively.

 The modernisation of the RegioPanter units is intended to enhance passenger comfort.
-The new low-floor trains will be fitted with more modern interior and latest technology features when compared to the previous RegioPanter units.
-New features will include a modern information system and the latest European Train Control System (ETCS) with an automatic train safety system.
+The new low-floor trains will be fitted with a more modern interior and the latest technology features, when compared to the previous RegioPanter units.
+New features will include a modern information system and the latest European Train Control System (ETCS), with an automatic train safety system.

 The low-floor design will ensure improved boarding for persons with mobility constraints, senior citizens, and passengers with wheelchair requirements, as well as bikers, and caretakers.

-Each two-car single-deck RegioPanter electric unit has 147 seats with a capacity to accommodate 317 passengers.
-The three-car single-deck electric units, on the other hand, are equipped with 241 seats with a maximum capacity of 497 passengers.
+Each two-car single-deck RegioPanter electric unit has 147 seats, with the capacity to accommodate 317 passengers.
+The three-car single-deck electric units, on the other hand, are equipped with 241 seats, with a maximum capacity of 497 passengers.

 Amenities include wheelchair access and retractable footrests.
 The cars also have 230V electrical sockets for passengers to charge mobile phones and other gadgets.